aysegulHalamoglu/kodluyoruzilkrepo/ödevler/Algorithms/Projects.md

 - 7 is root.
 - 5 takes part in left and 1 takes part in left of 5
-- 8 takes part in right and 1 takes part in left of 5 ...
+- 8 takes part in right and 9 takes part in right of 8 ...

 ```